Get Help in Finding the Right Drug Rehab Program

 What Is the Admissions Process Like?

-Getting admitted into a drug rehab program starts with reaching out the desired facility by phone, email or website.
-The first step they will usually take is looking over your insurance plan to see if and how much treatment you’re covered for at their facility.
-You call tell them your insurance information over the phone, or sometimes you can enter it into their website.
+Getting admitted into one of our programs starts with reaching out us by phone, email or website.
+The first step we will usually take is looking over your insurance plan to see if and how much treatment you’re covered for at our facility.

-Fight Addiction Now can also help you determine how much substance abuse treatment you would be covered for before you contact a treatment center.
+Fight Addiction Now can also help you determine how much substance abuse treatment you would be covered for before you contact one of our two treatment centers.
 You can securely send your insurance info to us through our website:

 Verify Your Addiction Treatment Coverage

-Once the payment has been worked out, you can travel to and be formally admitted into the treatment center.
+Once the payment has been worked out, you can travel to and be formally admitted into the one of the treatment centers.
 The intake process usually begins with an evaluation and a medical history review in order to craft your individual treatment plan.

 Why You Need Long-Term Treatment to Get Sober